Delta County Colorado Homepage

 The Colorado Department of Natural Resources (DNR) created the Colorado Strategic Wildfire Action Program (COSWAP) grant after the devastating 2020 fire season to support wildfire fuel reduction projects across the state.
 Delta County was awarded mitigation funds to reduce wildfire risk in Delta County.
 Through Coordination with the Town of Paonia, funding is being used to complete a wildfire fuels reduction project on the high-fire danger parcel of Town property known as Cedar Hill (P-Hill) directly south of Town.

-The Town and County have partnered with the Western Slope Conservation Corps (WCCC) to complete the project this June and October.
-The primary goal is to thin high density juniper trees to create a shaded fuel break to improve the defensibility of the communications tower and reduce the risk of wildfire spread and intensity to the Town and neighboring parcels.
-The project will also improve the health and diversity of the forest stand and benefit wildlife by reducing density and expanding openings for the regeneration of under-story plants.
-The project is supported by the Colorado State Forest Service and fuels treatments were specifically designed by a forester with the State Forest Service to maximize wildlife habitat and forest health.
+The Town and County partnered with the Western Slope Conservation Corps (WCCC) to complete the project.
+The goal was to thin high density juniper trees to create a shaded fuel break to improve the defensibility of the communications tower and reduce the risk of wildfire spread and intensity to the Town and neighboring parcels.
+The project also improved the health and diversity of the forest stand and benefit wildlife by reducing density and expanding openings for the regeneration of under-story plants.
+The project was supported by the Colorado State Forest Service and fuels treatments were specifically designed by a forester with the State Forest Service to maximize wildlife habitat and forest health.

 West Region Wildfire Council